Some Of The ‘Real Housewives Of New York City’ Hang Out With Amy Schumer At Netflix Launch Party

 Who would have thought you would ever see Amy Schumer party with some Bravolebrities?

-Yesterday, a few of the Real Housewives of New York City took to their Instagram accounts to share photos and videos from the launch party of the upcoming Netflix film, Ibiza.
+Yesterday, a few of the Real Housewives of New York City took to their Instagram accounts to share photos and videos from the launch party of the upcoming Netflix film Ibiza.
 Both the housewives and Schumer were there to support the film though none of them star in it.
 Ramona Singer posted a photo to her Instagram account alongside Schumer and fellow cast members Dorinda Medley and Luann de Lesseps.

-“I had an amazing time tonight at the the premiere of @netflix‘s new film #IBIZA!
+“I had an amazing time tonight at the premiere of @netflix‘s new film #IBIZA!
 Very funny!!
 Out May 25th,” the RHONY star wrote.

 She followed up the group photo with a selfie with Amy Schumer.
 In the picture, the two ladies are all smiles as they put their heads together to pose for the picture.
-Both Ramona and Amy’s fans were both happy and surprised to see the two women together and the snapshot received over 5,900 likes as well as 155 plus comments.
+Both Ramona and Amy’s fans were both happy and surprised to see the two women together, and the snapshot received over 5,900 likes as well as 155-plus comments.

 “Two young beauties!!!!”